Workout topper

 A horizontal row containing three elements:

-Close button (x) on the far left.
+Close button (x) on the far left, a white circular 36px button with a soft shadow.
 Tapping it triggers the discard modal ("You have some unsaved changes") if the workout has logged data, or closes the workout directly if nothing has been recorded yet.

 Stepper in the center, spanning most of the available width.
 A horizontal row of small progress segments representing each exercise in the workout (see Stepper section below).

-Collapse button (chevron down) on the far right.
+Collapse button (chevron down) on the far right, a matching white circular 36px button.
 Tapping it minimizes the workout topper to a compact view, giving more screen space to the exercise table below.

-Exercise selector dropdown on the left.
-A dropdown showing the current exercise name (e.g., "Incline dumbbell press") with a chevron.
-Tapping it opens a list of all exercises in the workout, allowing the user to jump directly to a specific exercise.
+Exercise selector the current exercise name shown as the bar's headline in the heading font (e.g., "Chest press machine"), with a chevron.
+This is the visual focal point of V2: the hierarchy is flipped from V1, where the template name was the headline and the exercise sat in a smaller dropdown.
+Tapping the selector opens a list of all exercises in the workout, allowing the user to jump directly to a specific exercise.

 Stepper